NunomValdez/backend-project/README.md

 #### Register and Login first

 **NOTE:**
+In order to use the API, first we need to register an account After you have created the account, you have to authenticate in order to obtain a valid token.
-In order to manage some data in the DataBase, we have to register first, and make a login.
-This login route generates a token, and we have to use it in **every** route (more information at the bottom of this page).
+That token will need to be provided in **every** route of the API (more information at the bottom of this page).

 ---